-If you’re planning to deliver an IoT (Internet of Things) product, you may have a solid concept for the IoT product development process of physical connected products and software development process, since it’s the centerpiece of your solution.
+If you’re planning to deliver an IoT (Internet of Things) product, you may have a solid concept for the IoT product development process of physical connected products and the software development process, since it’s the centerpiece of your solution.
 Similarly, you may have a general idea of how you’d like your connected devices or Web User Interface (UI) to look, as the UI is the main way that customers interact with your device in real time.

 Your platform choice for the web services component, however, will likely be the greatest determinant in how well your solution scales from the exciting initial product release to the volumes that make the product profitable.

 Specifically, your web services component will be comprised of the services supported by the IaaS (Infrastructure as a Service) and PaaS (Platform as a Service) provider, along with the product-specific IoT technology pieces that you build on top.

 Among the standard web service providers, some clear leaders have emerged in the last several years.
 In particular, Amazon Web Services (AWS) has a disproportionately large percentage of the hosted web service volume.